jfreeland01/Pipeline_ATACSeq/README.md

 This repository provides an example pipeline for processing **bulk ATAC-seq** data (Assay for Transposase-Accessible Chromatin sequencing).
 Starting with raw fastq files, the pipeline  calls individual peaks and can generate consensus peak count matrices, followed by differential peak accessibility, overall TSS accessibility, and MOTIF enrichment analyses.
 This walkthrough will cover each step in detail, including the rationale, example code, and explanations of parameters/arguments when appropriate.
 An excellent resource to first get familiarized with ATAC-seq analysis can be found in [Yan et al. (2020)](https://genomebiology.biomedcentral.com/counter/pdf/10.1186/s13059-020-1929-3.pdf).

 ## **Quality Control on Raw Reads**
 Before initiating any formal processing steps, it is advisable to assess the overall quality of the raw sequencing files.
 This pipeline uses [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to generate [FastQC reports](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) that provide information on sequence quality, GC content, length distribution, duplicate sequences, overrepresented sequences, K-mer content and adapter contamination.
-For paired-end sequencing, this analysis should be performed on both files.
+For paired-end sequencing, QC should be performed separately on both the forward and reverse read files.
 In ATAC-seq [FastQC reports](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf), we expect to see Nextera transposase sequencing adapters over-represented and a decrease in overall sequence quality near the 3' end.
-If interested, alternative or similar software to [FastQC](#https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) includes [FastP](https://github.com/OpenGene/fastp) and [BBDuk](https://sourceforge.net/projects/bbmap/).
+If interested, alternative or similar software to [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) includes [FastP](https://github.com/OpenGene/fastp) and [BBDuk](https://sourceforge.net/projects/bbmap/).

 ```
 # -t    number of threads